- How to Power Through Beard Itch by Brandon M. Dennis

 GROW A BEARD.

 During those first few weeks, it may be rough dealing with the itch.
-Here’s a 6-step plan on how to manage.
-Many of these steps are important after your beard itch is gone, too.
+Here’s a 5-step plan on how to manage it.
+Many of these steps are important even after your beard itch is gone, too.

 Beards itch for two reasons.
 First, when you first start growing a beard after having shaved all your life, your beard hairs are sliced off, leaving a sharp edge on the hair.
 If you shaved really close to the skin, then the beard hair can sometimes get sucked back into the follicle.
 This means that as it grows, it scrapes the edges of the follicle as it comes back out, causing itch.